Key Takeaways

 Conclusion

-In the grind of midnight feeds and diaper changes, there'll always be a mother who shall be wondering if what she just ate will trouble or nourish her little one.
+In the grind of midnight feeds and diaper changes, there will always be a mother who shall be wondering if what she just ate will trouble or nourish her little one.
 For all those mothers, we have put together this blog about an ideal breastfeeding diet that will help you choose what is right for you and your baby!

 Once your breastfeeding diet is sorted, Cocoon Care is here to make the rest of your baby's feeding routine smoother.
 From dribbles at mealtime to midnight burps, we have super-soft burp cloths that will be gentle on your baby's skin and efficient enough to handle every spill.
 Besides that, you can also browse through our collection of breathable baby swaddles, cozy sleep pods, and everyday organic baby clothes that will make it easy and enriching for you to care for your little one.

-FAQS on Food For Breastfeeding Mothers
+FAQs on Food For Breastfeeding Mothers

-• Which Food Is Best For Breastfeeding?
+1. Which Food Is Best For Breastfeeding?

 The best foods for breastfeeding mothers include oats, lentils, sweet potatoes, green leafy vegetables, etc. Choosing high-protein foods for breastfeeding doesn’t just support the mother's health but also improves the quality of breast milk.

-• Which Drinks Increase Breast Milk?
+2. Which Drinks Increase Breast Milk?

 Water is your best friend.
 Aim for 12 glasses a day.
 In fact, herbal drinks like methi water, jeera water, and shatavari-based tonics can also help, along with wholesome foods that boost milk supply.

-• Which Fruit Is Best For Breastfeeding?
+3. Which Fruit Is Best For Breastfeeding?

 Bananas, mangoes, and papaya are rich in essential nutrients, easy to digest, and safe for lactating mothers.

-• How To Thicken Breast Milk?
+4. How To Thicken Breast Milk?

 You don't have to thicken breast milk.
 What you can do is improve its nutrient density by eating healthy fats, proteins, and keeping yourself hydrated.
 A balanced breastfeeding mom's diet can work wonders for improving milk quality.

-• Which Indian Food Increases Breast Milk?
+5. Which Indian Food Increases Breast Milk?

 Some trusted foods to increase breast milk include methi, jeera, ajwain, garlic, and dill seeds in small amounts.
 The best thing about these foods is that they can easily fit into a wholesome Indian diet plan for breastfeeding mothers.